-Research & Development KPI Dashboard
+Research and Development KPI Dashboard

 Research and development helps the companies to innovate new products and services and keep them ahead of it’s competitors.
 That’s why it is also important to make the measurements for the R&D Department.
 Without an effective and efficient strategy, the R&D department can’t fully serve its true purposes.
 That effective and efficient strategy may also vary depending on the scale of the company you manage.
 Make the right measurements and check the ratios and statistics of your company.

 This Research and Development KPI Dashboard will help you to understand what is missing or what causes your performance to stay in the same level with 26 R&D Metrics under 5 categories:

 Type your data into the Current Year Actual, Current Year Target, and Past Year Actual sheet tabs.
 You may either use the navigation buttons on the top to reach the sheet tabs or use the sheet tab section on the below of the sheet.

 Warning!: If you are going to add or edit a section, you will also have to edit the other parts where you input your data.
 For example, a new Finance metric has been put in the CY Actual Section to display on the dashboard.
 For an accurate analysis, you must add the same KPI metric to the CY Target and PY Actual sheet tabs.
 Don’t forget to use the correct cumulative formula for that new metric in the cumulative section.

 Also, you may have a visual illustration of your data in the chart section.
 The only thing you have to do is choose the right KPI metric from the drop-down menu which has been pointed with a yellow arrow.

 - Compare your current year results past year and company targets.

 Detailed Description of Research & Development KPI Metrics: